 Kitten Coffee Garden is at No. 129, Fuhua Road, Shilin District, Taipei City, Taiwan 111.

-Visiting a cat cafe is one of the great things to do in Taipei solo – click here if you want a few more quirky ideas for solo travellers in Taipeii.
+Visiting a cat cafe is one of the great things to do in Taipei solo – and we have a few more in our post in things to do Taipei alone.

 Try a Cat-Shaped Cake